monero-project/monero/README.md

 ## Proof of Inference

 JOY Sovereign Coin experiments with a *proof-of-inference* consensus design.
 Instead of traditional mining, nodes submit verifiable machine learning inference results to participate in block production.
 The inference output is hashed and converted to a deterministic numeric score in `src/cryptonote_basic/proof_of_inference.cpp`.
+These lightweight models can run on edge devices, allowing everyday users to secure the network without dedicated mining hardware.

 ## About this project